kawpuh/pelicano/README.md

 - `:Scratch` - Create a new Markdown scratch file with a timestamp based name.
 - `:OpenLatestScratch` - Open last modified file in scratch folder.
-- `:LLM` - Call LLM with the current buffer or visual selection as input.
+- `:LLM` - Call LLM with the current buffer or range as input.
 Streams output to a new scratch buffer (first in a vertical split window, then subsequent calls will horizontal split off the first).
 Can also take command line args as expected. e.g. `:LLM -m claude-3.7-sonnet`.
 Will also add a markdown comment to the first line of the buffer showing this invocation.
+- `:LLMSelection` - Like LLM command, but passes current visual selection as input.
 - `:LLMLogs` - Outputs the result of `llm logs` to a new scratch buffer.
 Also takes command line args as expected e.g. `:LLMLogs -r`
 - `:YankCodeBlock` - Yank buffer/selection as Markdown code block (wrapped in backticks and labelled with language/filetype).
 - `:SelectCodeBlock` - If the cursor is within a Markdown code block, visually select the content of the code block.